-NPPD plans to construct a 345,000-volt transmission line from NPPD’s Gerald Gentleman Station near Sutherland north to a new substation in the Cherry County area and then east to a new substation in the Holt/Antelope County area where it will tie into a 345,000-volt transmission line owned by the Western Area Power Administration.
+NPPD plans to construct a 345,000-volt transmission line from NPPD’s Gerald Gentleman Station near Sutherland north to a new substation in or near the Cherry County area and then east to a new substation to be constructed in either Holt, Antelope, or Wheeler County where it will tie into a 345,000-volt transmission line owned by the Western Area Power Administration.

 Referred to as the R-Project, the approximately 220-mile-long line will help enhance operation of NPPD’s electric transmission system, relieve congestion from existing lines within the transmission system, and provide additional opportunities for development of renewable energy projects